OutSystems/docs-support/src/enterprise/troubleshooting/lifetime/lifetime-sync-stuck.md

 When the synchronization of an environment in LifeTime is stuck, follow the validations below to troubleshoot a potential issue.

-### Check the connectivity between environments (on-premises only)
+### Check the connectivity between environments (self-managed only)

-If you have on-premises environments, make sure there is bidirectional communication between LifeTime and the synchronizing environment:
+If you have self-managed environments, make sure there is bidirectional communication between LifeTime and the synchronizing environment:

 1. [Test the connectivity](../test-env-connectivity.md) from **LifeTime** to the **synchronizing environment**.

 1. [Test the connectivity](../test-env-connectivity.md) from the **synchronizing environment** to **LifeTime**.

-### Check the servers Timezone (on-premises only)
+### Check the servers Timezone (self-managed only)

-If you have on-premises environments, make sure the database server and the application environment servers (controller and front-ends) are set with the same [Timezone](https://support.microsoft.com/en-us/help/4026213/windows-how-to-set-your-time-and-time-zone), as described in [OutSystems Timezone considerations](https://success.outsystems.com/Support/Enterprise_Customers/Maintenance_and_Operations/Timezone_considerations_in_the_OutSystems_Platform).
+If you have self-managed environments, make sure the database server and the application environment servers (controller and front-ends) are set with the same [Timezone](https://support.microsoft.com/en-us/help/4026213/windows-how-to-set-your-time-and-time-zone), as described in [OutSystems Timezone considerations](https://success.outsystems.com/Support/Enterprise_Customers/Maintenance_and_Operations/Timezone_considerations_in_the_OutSystems_Platform).

 ### Check the status of LifeTime Processes